OuleyeSidibe/IME_Rho_tet_Snakemake_Pipeline/README.md

 ## Citation
+If you use  IME_Rho_tet Snakemake Pipeline in your work, please cite: .....

 ## License
-This project is licensed under the GNU General Pu
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).

 ##